iter8-tools/docs/docs/getting-started/concepts.md

 ---

 # Iter8
 Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
-Iter8 detects new versions of Kubernetes apps and ML inference services in the cluster, and validates that they perform well and maximize business value.
+Iter8 automates traffic control for new versions of apps/ML inferences services in the cluster, and automates validation of their performance and business metrics.

 ## Use-cases